-Automating L2 Network Services for Public Cloud Connectivity (AWS, Azure, GCP)
+Automating Layer 2 Network Services for Public Cloud Connectivity

 The customer, one of the leading international telecommunication providers needed a partner with proven domain and software expertise to support automation of their network and public cloud access based on Inmanta’s Intent-Based Service Orchestrator.

 The customer has developed a solution that allows their own clients to connect their sites, located worldwide, to a specific public cloud provider (AWS, Azure, GCP) using a point-to-point Ethernet connection.

 This Ethernet service is an E-line service where endpoint A is on client’s site and endpoint Z is on service provider’s router co-located with a public cloud provider interconnection point.
 What was definitely a drawback of the solution, was that all service fulfillment actions on provider’s side were performed manually by their provisioning team which made the whole process of setting up a connection error-prone and lengthy.

 The challenge was to support both the automated configuration of resources in the provider’s network and the connectivity provisioning with multiple external Cloud Service Providers.
 The use case was driven by the commercial launch of a new version of the product for which the end-customer was expected to have a near real-time experience when ordering a new service or modifying an existing one.
 What was needed in order to achieve it was the lifecycle automation (creating, removing, and updating) of L2 network services.
 The following cloud providers had to be initially supported:

 - Amazon Web Services (AWS), Product: Direct Connect